Assistive Technology Lab

 Assistive Technology Options for Students with Disabilities at NDSU

-The goal of offering various technology and software is to provide students with tools to allow greater independence in their learning and to maximize physical or learning strengths while minimizing individual challenges.
-Disability Services encourages NDSU students with disabilities to utilize the lab to complete homework, study, and learn more about the various technologies available.
+Offering various technology and software provides students with tools to allow greater independence in their learning and maximizes physical or learning strengths while minimizing individual challenges.
+Disability Services encourages NDSU students with disabilities to utilize the lab to study, complete homework, and to learn more about the various technologies available.

 Frequently Asked Questions